UnShadowNet: Illumination Critic Guided Contrastive Learning For Shadow Removal: Proposed Method

 \subsection{DeShadower Network ($\mathcal{D}$)}

-The DeShadower Network is designed as an encoder-decoder based architecture to generate shadow-removed region ($S_r$) from the shadow region ($S_s$).
+The DeShadower Network is designed as an encoder-decoder-based architecture that generates a shadow-removed region ($S_r$) from the shadow region ($S_s$).
 The shadow-removed regions generated by this network $S_r$ should \textit{associate} more with the bright samples and \textit{dissociate} itself from the shadow samples.
 We employ a contrastive learning approach to help the DeShadower network achieve this and learn to generate shadow-free regions.
 In a contrastive learning framework, a \textit{``query"} maximizes the mutual information with a \textit{``positive"} sample in contrast to other samples that are referred to as \textit{``negatives"}.
-In this work, we use a ``noise contrastive estimation" framework \cite{oord2018representation} to maximise mutual information between $S_f$ and the bright sample $B$.
+In this work, we use a ``noise contrastive estimation" framework \cite{oord2018representation} to maximize the mutual information between $S_f$ and the bright sample $B$.
 We treat the bright samples generated by the Illumination Network as the ``positive" and the shadow regions as the ``negatives" in this contrastive learning setup.
-Thus, the objective function for maximising (and minimising) the mutual information can be formulated with the InfoNCELoss~\cite{oord2018representation}, a criterion derived from both statistics~\cite{gutmann2010noise, oord2018representation} and metric learning~\cite{chopra2005learning, hadsell2006dimensionality, sohn2016improved}.
+Thus, the objective function for maximizing (and minimizing) the mutual information can be formulated with the InfoNCELoss~\cite{oord2018representation}, a criterion derived from both statistics~\cite{gutmann2010noise, oord2018representation} and metric learning~\cite{chopra2005learning, hadsell2006dimensionality, sohn2016improved}.
 Its formulation bears similarities with the cross-entropy loss:

 where $x, x^+, x^-$ are the \textit{query}, \textit{positive} and \textit{negatives} respectively. $\tau$ is the temperature parameter that controls the sharpness of the similarity distribution.
 We set it to the default value from prior work~\cite{he2020momentum, wu2018unsupervised}: $\tau {=} 0.07$.